 1. She.
 Has.
 Dragons.

 Need we say more?
 Really, this list could have just been one entry.
-Neigh, one sentence: DAENERYS TARGARYEN HAS MOTHER EFFIN DRAGONS.
-Suck on that, anyone stupid enough to think they can keep the royal crown from the Mother of Dragons.
+Neigh, one sentence: DAENERYS TARGARYEN HAS DRAGONS.
 Westerosians, Essosians, White Walkers, it’s all the same.
 Everybody is just fire fodder waiting to get burned.

 Slavers Bay was just a taste of things to come.
 There is good reason why these winged beasts rule the show.
-You can build all the massive spike launchers you want, but the awesomeness of Drogon, Viserion, and Rhaegal will live on forever.
-Even if by some stroke of luck these mythic beasts are somehow slain in battle, what they stand for will continue to haunt, mesmerize, and dominate the realm, embodied in a tiny little silver-haired girl with nothing to lose and everything to gain.
-Because the fact remains, Khaleesi pretty much gave birth to dragons.
+You can build all the massive spike launchers you want, but the awesomeness of Drogon, Rhaegal, and Viserion will live on forever.
+(In Viserion’s case, as an ice dragon zombie.)
+Even if by some stroke of luck each of these mythic beasts are somehow slain in battle, what they stand for will continue to haunt, mesmerize, and dominate the realm, embodied in a tiny little silver-haired girl with nothing to lose and everything to gain.
+Because the fact remains, Khaleesi gave birth to dragons.
 Anyone with that on their resume has already won the Game of Thrones in our book.

 Besides, if The NeverEnding Story has taught us anything, when you have a dragon on your side, great things happens.